11:11 in numerology and tarot: Its meaning and significance on the zodiacs

 Conclusion

-It is recommended that one regularly practise journaling and meditation to harness the complete powers of 11:11 and accept any major life change.
+It is recommended that one regularly practise journaling and meditation to harness the complete powers of 11:11 and its meaning, and accept any major life change.
 This also leads to a good energy flow in life, which encourages good fortune and prosperity.

 In the end, it is important to surrender to the universe, trusting it to do the best for those of us who are on a personal journey of self-fulfilment.